chae0Park/rfq/Readme.md

 Pricing components include:

-* Country base cost
+- Country base cost
-* Panel CPI
+- Panel CPI
-* Sample size
+- Sample size
-* LOI multiplier
+- LOI multiplier
-* IR multiplier
+- IR multiplier
-* Programming fee
+- Programming fee
-* Translation fee
+- Translation fee
-* Project management fee
+- Project management fee
-* Rush fee
+- Rush fee
-* Margin
+- Margin
-* Client discount
+- Client discount
-* Currency conversion
+- Currency conversion
-* Multi-country pricing
+- Multi-country pricing

 This keeps financial calculations predictable, reproducible, and auditable.

-When optional pricing inputs such as LOI or IR are unavailable, the quotation engine can apply defined fallback behavior rather than failing the workflow.
-These values can later be reviewed and corrected by an operator.
+When optional pricing inputs such as LOI or IR are unavailable, the quotation engine applies defined fallback behavior rather than failing the workflow.

+These values can later be reviewed or added by an operator through the dashboard, after which the quotation can be recalculated using the same deterministic pricing rules.

 ---